anlcan/Lembas-backend/README.md

 #### CodeGenerator
 <a name="CodeGenerator"></a>
 Add code generation servlet *com.happyblueduck.lembas.servlets.CodeGen* to your *web.xml*.
-It is responsable from generating a description file of your project according to [Configuration]() , sending that description file to code generator and zipping the result.
+It is responsible from generating a description file of your project according to [Configuration](#Configuration) , sending that description file to code generator and zipping the result.

 ```xml
 	<servlet>